gmjain/LowBatteryReminder/README.md

 ## Pre-requisites ##

-Make sure that you have acpi, vlc, alsa-utils and libnotify installed.
+Make sure that you have acpi, alsa-utils and libnotify installed.

 ## Usage ##